garyfleming/hexagonal-talk/hexagonal-ds.md

 @garyfleming

-^ Software & Agile Consultant, Software Developer for a long time
+^ Software & Agile Consultant, Software Developer for a long time.

 ---